Idaho solar rebates and incentives: 2025 guide

 If Idaho Power is your utility company, you should strongly consider installing a battery with your solar panels.
 That way, you can store excess solar energy in your battery for use later on instead of sending it to the grid.

-Learn more about battery incentives and rebates See the complete list of solar companies in Idaho
+Learn more about the Wattsmart Battery Program See the complete list of solar companies in Idaho

 Helping customers make informed decisions since 2009.